Koskotas scandal: Social norms

 The Koskotas scandal sparked social studies into Greek political culture.
 One finding was that the Koskotas scandal affected voter preferences, while the Liani affair did not have a significant effect.
-The latter suggested that the Greek society, while traditional, is not a puritan society, tolerating extra-marital relations.
+The latter suggested that Greek society, while traditional, is not a puritan society, tolerating extra-marital relations.
 However, the fallout from the Koskotas scandal was less extensive than expected if the same had happened in a Western democratic country.
 After the indictment, Papandreou even gained 1.5% of the vote in the November elections.
 Scholars attribute the loyalty of a significant portion of the Greek electorate to Papandreou's system of patronage.
 Before Papandreou came to power, political parties were characterized by decentralized clientelistic networks controlled by politicians who were not entirely loyal to the party leader.
-Papandreou changed it to a centralized personalism of the typical populist.
+Papandreou changed it to a centralized personalism, a typical feature of populists.

 Papandreou merged party politics with the state, effectively making the state the source of his patronage.
 A notable example is that, in the early 1980s, when the European Economic Community provided funds to Greece for its transition into the European market, recipients believed that the funds came from the PASOK government rather than the Community itself.
-Another aspect was that over one-third of the Athenians surveyed believed that Koskotas was a Central Intelligence Agency (CIA) agent tasked with destabilizing the Greek political system, which was resonating with the conspiratorial rhetoric of Papandreou and amplified by the pro-PASOK and state media.
+Another aspect was that over one-third of the Athenians surveyed believed that Koskotas was a Central Intelligence Agency agent tasked with destabilizing the Greek political system, which was resonating with the conspiratorial rhetoric of Papandreou and amplified by the pro-PASOK and state media.

 Pappas noted, "This refusal to distinguish between party loyalty on the one hand, and political corruption and constitutional violence on the other, is in itself another sad reflection of contemporary Greek life."
 Another scholar, Quinn, provided the following observation, "Despite the allegations and accusations, Mr. Papandreou proved that the force of his personality has left a mark on the Greek people [...] people do not vote for a party [...] they vote for people, charisma and personality."
 This observation suggested that the political ethics of Greek society differ from those of other Western countries.
 Dimitras provided a more detailed explanation, "Greeks believe that political life and politicians are corrupt anyway, some more, others less [...]
 The moral issue here is not as important as in other countries."